 Adaptive Agents Lab

-My textbook, Principles of Systems Science, Springer (Nov.
+My textbook, (with co-author Michael Kalton) Principles of Systems Science, Springer (Nov.
 2014), is now available for ordering.

 My personal blog,

 Requires iTunes player, or Quicktime.

 Mobus, G.E. & Kalton, M. (2014).
 Principles of Systems Science, Springer (Nov.
 2014), New York.

 This pioneering text provides a comprehensive introduction to systems structure, function, and modeling as applied in all fields of science and engineering.
 Systems understanding is increasingly recognized as a key to a more holistic education and greater problem solving skills, and is also reflected in the trend toward interdisciplinary approaches to research on complex phenomena.
 While the concepts and components of systems science will continue to be distributed throughout the various disciplines, undergraduate degree programs in systems science are also being developed, including at the authors’ own institutions.
 However, the subject is approached, systems science as a basis for understanding the components and drivers of phenomena at all scales should be viewed with the same importance as a traditional liberal arts education.